Enoch247/piny/README.md

-#About
+# About
 Bash scripts to interact with Pebble Timeline API

-#Install
+# Install

 ```shell
 cp -d piny* ~/bin/
 ```

-#Dependencies
+# Dependencies
-on Ubuntu 14.04LTS you may have to do
+on Ubuntu 14.04LTS, you may have to do the following:

 ```shell
 sudo apt-get install nodejs npm